Lockheed Martin raises full-year outlook after profit beat

 Lockheed said deliveries of F-35 jets rose to 31 aircraft in the quarter ended Sept.
 27, from 28 a year earlier.

+On an earnings conference call with analysts, management said the company plans to deliver 120 to 125 F-35s in 2020.

-Earlier in the year, Lockheed warned of a possible delay in delivery of between 18 and 24 F-35 jets due to a parts shortage as the coronavirus hampered production across the supply chain.
+Earlier in the year, Lockheed warned of a delay in jet deliveries due to a parts shortage as the coronavirus hampered production across the supply chain.
+Before the global pandemic hit, Lockheed forecast about 140 jet deliveries this year.

-Lockheed forecast sales in 2021 to increase 3% to at least $67 billion with similar profit margins as the company recovers from the impact of the pandemic.
+Lockheed forecast sales in 2021 to increase 3% to at least $67 billion with similar profit margins as it recovers from the impact of the pandemic.

+Shares were off by 1.6% during midday trading at $377.60 per share due to the conservative outlook.

 The Bethesda, Maryland-based company said it assumed the corporate rate would stay at 21%, something U.S. presidential candidate Joe Biden has said he would change if elected.
 Currently, Lockheed pays taxes at a 14.7% rate.